 Adding a system to the existing cluster You do not create another cluster in the secondary zone.
 Instead you add the systems to the existing cluster.
-See "Adding nodes to a cluster" on page 100.

 You do not create another Exchange Server service group in the secondary zone.
 You continue with the remaining Volume Replicator configuration tasks, during which the secondary zone nodes will be added to the Exchange Server service group.